 However, if this proves to be a difficult rule to follow through with, you may request smokers to carry their business outdoors or assign a separate break room for employees that prefer to have a quick smoke now and then.

 This particular tip may not work for all workspaces; individual offices situated in buildings located on busy thoroughfares and highways.
-The incessant noise and exhaust fumes may negate the very purpose of opening windows: of allowing peaceful, fresh outdoor air to filter through.
+The incessant noise and exhaust fumes may negate the purpose of opening windows: of allowing peaceful, fresh outdoor air to filter through.

 With the current climate in Northern Virginia middling at both cold and wet, throwing open the windows may not prove to be a sustainable strategy.